agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 # >> William Faulkner, Absalom, Absalom!
 # >> William Faulkner, The Sound and the Fury
 {% endhighlight python %}

+And we didn't have to write six methods!

 ---
 [^1]: A [decorator][decorator] is a function that takes a Python object as an argument and returns a (often) modified copy of the object.